MathuxNY-73/leetcode/LinkedList/README.md

       is O(1) as we do not need extra space.
 - [X] Submit solution.
 Got correct in 28 ms with 13.7 MB
 - [X] Problem solved.

+### Insert into a sorted circular linked list
+I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/insert-into-a-sorted-circular-linked-list)
+As of March 14<sup>th</sup>, 2021:
+ - Find a first working solution.
+The solution uses 2 pointers moving in the LL and once the right position is found we insert the new node between those 2 pointers.
+It runs in O(N) using O(1) space.
+ - Submit solution.
+Got correct in 4 ms with 8.1 MB
+ - Problem solved